KaisenAmin/c_std/README.md

 - `Xml`: This XML library in C provides a comprehensive and easy-to-use API for parsing, creating, modifying, and traversing XML documents.
 It is designed to be lightweight, efficient, and fully cross-platform, making it suitable for embedded systems, desktop applications, and server environments

+- `Regex`: The Regex library in C provides functionality to compile, match, and search regular expressions.
+It offers flexibility with flags for case-insensitive matching, multiline support, and dotall mode.
+The library is cross-platform, supporting PCRE on Windows and POSIX regex on Linux, simplifying regex-based string operations in C projects.

+---

 ## Note
 Each module in the project comes with a `.c` source file, a `.h` header file, and a `README.md` file.
 These README files offer detailed explanations of each module's functionality, usage examples, and any other relevant information, ensuring that developers can easily understand and utilize the components of the library.